fabianmoss/academic-website/content/slides/20200218_Stuttgart/index.md

 ---

-## Problems: The peculiar case of music
+## I Problems: The peculiar case of music

 **Practical problems**
 - inferring musical structures/textual representations reliably from audio is very difficult